 Prince’s involvement in the album came by chance, as he dropped by Paisley Park Studios while David Z. Rivkin and Levi Seacer, Jr. were recording with Elisa Fiorillo in September 1989, and he liked what he heard.
 He immediately helped write the track they were working on, I Am, before helping to write On The Way Up.
 He submitted Playgirl, Love’s No Fun and Ooh This I Need in late 1989 and early 1990.

-The album produced three commercially-available singles, On The Way Up (released shortly before the album), Oooh This I Need (spelled differently than the album track) and Something So Strong (w/ Playgirl as its B-side).
+The album produced three commercially-available singles, On The Way Up (released shortly before the album), Something So Strong (w/ Playgirl as its B-side) and Oooh This I Need (spelled differently than the album track).
 The album failed to chart, however.

 - Elisa Fiorillo - lead vocals; background vocals on Ooh This I Need